MP for Hazel Grove

 Liberal Democrat Spokesperson (Cabinet Office)

-Lisa Smart is a Liberal Democrat MP for Hazel Grove, elected in 2024.
-She serves as the Liberal Democrat Spokesperson for the Cabinet Office and sits on the Speaker's Committee on the Electoral Commission; her parliamentary roles have included work on Home Affairs and terrorism-related matters.
+Lisa Smart is the Liberal Democrat MP for Hazel Grove, elected in 2024.
+She serves as the Liberal Democrat Spokesperson for the Cabinet Office (since October 2025) and sits on the Speaker's Committee on the Electoral Commission (since November 2024).
+Her parliamentary roles also include membership of the Representation of the People Bill committee (since March 2026).
+Earlier in her Parliament career she held the Liberal Democrat Spokesperson role for Home Affairs (September 2024 to October 2025) and participated in terrorism-related committee work in late 2024.

 Generated 21 February 2026